civicinfo/votebymail/northcarolina.md

 #### How to return absentee/mail-in ballot
-* Mail
+* Mail (including commercial services like Fedex, UPS, etc.)
-* In-person at County board of elections or at an early voting site
+* In-person at County board of elections.
+* In-person at an early voting site in the voter's county

 #### Ballot return deadline
 * Mail: Ballot should be postmarked on or before Nov 3, 2020.
 Ballot should be received by 5pm on Nov 6, 2020.
 * In-person at County Board of Elections: Ballot should be received by 5pm on Nov 3, 2020.
+* In-person at an early voting site: During the early voting period, usually Oct 15 - Oct 31, 2020.

 #### Ballot drop box locations